jimmyff/jimmyff-website/content/blog/2026-04-13-open-letter-uk-digital-privacy/index.md

 Centralised identity stores are massive breach targets, and the track record is already dismal.
 AU10TIX, an age verification vendor used by TikTok, Uber and X, left admin credentials exposed for over a year, leaking millions of facial images, driver's licences and ID numbers [^eff-au10tix].
 Discord lost 70,000+ government-issued IDs in a single hack, with the attackers attempting to extort a financial ransom [^nbc-discord].
 Over 400 security and privacy scientists have signed an open letter warning against deployment [^adguard-letter].

 There are well-understood technical solutions to all of this.
 Zero-knowledge proofs [^zkp] let a service verify that a user is over 18 without ever learning who the user is, where they live, or anything else about them.
 Nothing to leak, nothing to steal, nothing to subpoena.
-The mathematics has been settled for decades, and Apple already ships this kind of thing in production.
-The Home Office hasn't considered it, because the Home Office isn't talking to anyone who builds this stuff for a living.
+The mathematics has been settled for decades.
+Apple already ships privacy-preserving cryptographic verification in production: Private Access Tokens use blind signatures to prove a device is legitimate without revealing who owns it [^apple-pat].
+The Home Office hasn't considered any of it, because the Home Office isn't talking to anyone who builds this stuff for a living.

 ---